Country Captain

-Country captain is a curried chicken dish, often served with rice, which is popular in the Southern United States.
+Country captain is a curried chicken dish, often served with rice, popular in the Southern United States.
 It was introduced to the United States through Charleston, Savannah, New York City, and Philadelphia, but has origins in Anglo-Indian cuisine from the time of the British Raj in India.
-The dish was also included in the U.S. military's Meal, Ready-to-Eat packs from 2000 to 2004, in honor of it being a favorite dish of George S. Patton.
+The dish was included in the U.S. military's Meal, Ready-to-Eat packs from 2000 to 2004, in honor of its being a favorite of George S. Patton.

-It has also appeared on television shows in both the United States and in the United Kingdom, with chefs Bobby Flay, Atul Kochhar and Cyrus Todiwala all cooking the dish.
+It has appeared on television shows in both the United States and in the United Kingdom, with chefs Bobby Flay, Atul Kochhar and Cyrus Todiwala all cooking the dish.
 Todiwala served his version to Queen Elizabeth II as part of her Diamond Jubilee celebrations.

 History

 Anglo-Indian origins

 Country captain originated in Anglo-Indian cuisine during the British Raj in India as a simple spatchcock poultry or game recipe involving onions and curry and possibly enjoyed by British officers.
 Henrietta Hervey, in her 1895 book Anglo-Indian Cooking at Home, gave a recipe for the Anglo-Indian dish for a British audience back in England.